 Former UN Secretary-General Kofi Annan's son, whose company, Sutton Energy, owned with Michael Wilson, had its shareholding in MPH reduced to almost nothing by diluting their shares by Bolloré and Maersk.

-The president whose idea it was to award shares in MPS to Sutton Energy and to Banda.
+The president whose idea it was to award Bouygues's former share in MPH to Banda.

 The President who curtailed legitimate procurement processes on the new container terminal and awarded MPS all the build and operate contracts in secret in November 2014.